openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Verified Claims {#verified_claims}

 This specification uses the [!@IDA-verified-claims] document as the definition of the schema for representation of assured digital identity attributes and identity assurance metadata.
 The basic idea is to use a container element, called `verified_claims`, to provide the RP with a set of Claims along with the respective metadata and verification evidence related to the verification of these Claims.
-This way, RPs cannot mix up Verified Claims and unverified Claims and accidentally process unverified Claims as Verified Claims.
+This way, it is explicit which Claims are verified and which are not, reducing the risk of RPs accidentally processing unverified Claims as Verified Claims.

 The following example would assert to the RP that the OP has verified the Claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`: